 A GUIDE TO THE BEST WHITEWATER IN THE STATE OF CALIFORNIA, HOLBEK & STANLEY, 1998

-the Mosquito Road Bridge at river mile 3.6 can provide alternate access and also warns of the approach to the hardest section of the river.
-Below the bridge several rapids get harder, culminating in Motherlode Falls.
+The Mosquito Road Bridge at river mile 3.25 can provide alternate access and also warns of the approach to the hardest section of the river.
+Below the bridge several rapids get harder, culminating in Motherlode Falls (class V).

 Below Mosquito Rd.
 Bridge, several rapids get progessively harder as they lead towards the biggest rapid on this run.
 Motherlode Falls is an awkward portage for many boaters.
 Reportedly there is a sneak line on far river left.